 Take a bubble bath.
 Cool, drizzly days call for warm, bubbly baths.
 Throw in a few caps of bubbles along with measuring cups and other kitchen utensils to change up the regular bath routine.
 Your kids will love our bath bomb recipe; just sub in pumpkin spice extract for the essential oil!

 Downward dog.
+It’s hard to get the wiggles out when the weather’s dreary.
 Try Cosmic Kids Yoga for a break during the day.

 For Halloween ideas, check out our list of ways to celebrate Halloween like a Portlander.